acteng/scheme-sketcher-lib/README.md

 - addEmptyScheme needs to blank pipeline
 - can we totally remove mapStyle from this library and let streetview tool use a config hook instead?
 - GeocoderControls assumes maptiler api key
+- baselayer switcher at bottom of sidebar
+- how to make EditForm generic?